Comm Arts 614/615: Field Experience in Communication

 Once You Have Been Offered an Internship

 Obtain a letter from your supervisor, on company letterhead and signed, that describes your responsibilities.
-Submit it to Mary Rossa, the internship credit coordinator, for approval:
+The letter should also include your supervisor’s name and email address.
+Submit the letter to Mary Rossa, the internship credit coordinator, for approval:

 Comm Arts Advisor

 - Spring 2023: Tuesday, January 31, 12:00 pm*